- Better Choice

 Spanish mackerel are a fast growing pelagic predatory fish found across much of northern Australia, and fished in Commonwealth, QLD, NT and WA-managed fisheries.
 Whilst the structure of stocks is complex as there are a number of different stocks within a single jurisdiction, stocks of Spanish mackerel are healthy in the Northern Territory and Western Australia.

 Spanish mackerel is caught using a variety of line methods, including trolling and handlines.
-Although independent observer coverage is minimal in all fisheries, the likelihood of significant threatened species interaction is low because of the targeted fishing method.
+Although independent observer coverage is minimal in all fisheries, the likelihood of significant threatened species interaction is low because of the highly targeted fishing method.